-One thousand PSUs were divided and allocated into two fieldwork 'quarters'.
-Each quarter consisted of 500 PSUs, with roughly the same number of PSUs assigned to each quarter at the regional-level.
-This was to ensure that fieldwork activity in each region was evenly distributed throughout the duration of the fieldwork.
+One thousand PSUs were divided and allocated into four fieldwork quarters.
+Each quarter consisted of 250 PSUs, with roughly the same number of PSUs assigned to each quarter at the regional level.
+This was to try to ensure that fieldwork activity in each region was reasonably evenly distributed throughout the duration of the fieldwork.
 PSUs were progressively issued to interviewers as fieldwork advanced.
+The actual fieldwork interviewing, however, may deviate from the initial assignment for operational reasons.